elipapa/markdown-cv/index.md

 ## Journalistic publications
 Max Bautista Perpinyà (2021).
 “Online conferences won’t do it.
-Instead of ‘sustainable’ academic history, we need engaged historians working less and collaborating with activists”, Sustainable Academia seires, _Next Generation Action Team (NEXTGATe), European Society for Environmental History_ and _Historians for Future_. <a href="http://eseh.org/online-conferences-wont-do-it-instead-of-sustainable-academic-history-we-need-engaged-historians-working-less-and-collaborating-with-activists/" target="_blank">Link</a>
+Instead of ‘sustainable’ academic history, we need engaged historians working less and collaborating with activists”, Sustainable Academia seires, _Next Generation Action Team (NEXTGATe) of the European Society for Environmental History_ and _Historians for Future_. <a href="http://eseh.org/online-conferences-wont-do-it-instead-of-sustainable-academic-history-we-need-engaged-historians-working-less-and-collaborating-with-activists/" target="_blank">Link</a> and <a href="https://historiansforfuture.org/online-conferences-wont-do-it/" target="_blank">Link</a>

 Max Bautista Perpinyà (2020).
 'JOTE in conversation with researchers: Daniël Lakens.
 Whose fault is it that science is irreproducible?
 And who the heck are metascientists?' *Journal of Trial and Error*. <a href="https://www.jtrialerror.com/2020/05/31/jote-in-conversation-with-researchers-daniel-lakens-whose-fault-is-it-that-science-is-irreproducible-and-who-the-heck-are-metascienists/" target="_blank">Link</a>.